JohnLCaron/rlauxe/docs/Developer.md

 * Make sure the prerequisites are satisfied, as above.
 * Download the git repository as above.
 * Install IntelliJ.
-The community version probably works fine, but an individual license for the Ultimate Edition is well worth it.
+The (free) community version probably works fine, but an individual license for the Ultimate Edition is well worth it.

 Start up IntelliJ, and in the top menu: